Classic School Year Course

 We help them find and correct deficiencies in their grammar and vocabulary.
 The school strives to enable these students to reach an academic and professional level of their German – level B1 or C1 (Common European Framework to Reference – CEFR).

-The GSU Board would like to welcome everyone to German School for the 2018-19 school year.
+The GSU Board would like to thank everyone for the 2018-19 school year.

 Greenville = 50 Students